Table of Contents

-People often confuse sudden cardiac arrest and a heart attack.
+People often confuse cardiopulmonary arrest and a heart attack.
 They’re related, but different.

 Think about the water in your home.
 In one scenario, someone shuts off the water main and there is no water in the house.
 In another, the water in one faucet of the house slows down because there is a clog in the drain.
 In both scenarios, the plumbing isn’t working properly, but the causes, symptoms and treatments are different.